Your driver will meet you at your address in Venice.

 Things to do when you get to Florence

 Renaissance architecture, delicious food, picturesque scenery, and artistic masterpieces; you'll find no shortage of attractions in Florence after your comfortable trip from Venice.
-We've put together a list of a few of the best things to do when you get there.
+We've compiled a list of a few of the best things to do when you get there.

 The Uffizi